 Risk assessment and management

 Triple Line is committed to enforcing anti-human trafficking and anti-slavery practices worldwide.
 We will only engage with organisations, consultants, and clients who demonstrate a serious commitment to the respect and safety of their workers and operate in compliance with international human rights laws.

 A risk assessment and register are developed on all projects and include an assessment of the project’s potential areas of vulnerability to modern slavery and human trafficking.

 In order to encourage a safe space and open culture where all personnel feel able to report any concerns, Triple Line has a strict non-retaliation policy.
 We will not discharge, demote, suspend, harass, or in any manner discriminate against any person for making a good-faith report of ethics or compliance concerns.
 We have a zero-tolerance approach towards any such discrimination.

-We will continue to take a pragmatic and risk-based approach to our mitigation plans.
+We take a pragmatic and risk-based approach to our modern slavery mitigation plans.
 We will continue to identify opportunities to eliminate modern slavery and trafficking within our supply chain and business operations.
 We will review our portfolio for the areas of greatest risk and where we have greatest opportunity to support and influence our partners to work more thoughtfully in this area.

 Approval of this statement